djdron/vortextracker/readme.txt

-edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position, during saving any of TS-pair module, 2nd is added to the end of result file, during loading TS-modules (including special format from PT v3.6+) creates TS-pair and tiles it vertically (if only two windows are opened).
+edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position, during saving any of TS-pair module, 2nd is added to the end of result file, during loading TS-modules (including special format from PT v3.6+) creates TS-pair and aligns it horizontally.

 Examples of playing on ZX can be found in ZX-magazine InfoGuide #8.